 You can have a picnic in the forest as well.
 Pack a lunch and enjoy some outdoor eating!
 After your picnic, spend some time wildlife watching.
 You can spot deer, squirrels, snakes, and many other animals in the forest.
 You never know what you’ll find, and that’s part of the fun!

-You can even go paddling or boating on the many rivers and lakes in the forest.
+You can even go paddling or boating on the many rivers and lakes in the forest, which can be a great way to break the heat if you are visiting in the hot part of the South Carolina summer.
 If you don’t have any boating or paddling equipment, you may have to rent one out from a local company.
 Canoeing or kayaking on these spectacular bodies of water is something you don’t want to miss out on!

 Where to Stay